Bajix/stack-queue/README.md

 [![Cargo](https://img.shields.io/crates/v/stack-queue.svg)](https://crates.io/crates/stack-queue)
 [![Documentation](https://docs.rs/stack-queue/badge.svg)](https://docs.rs/stack-queue)

-## Performance oriented heapless auto batching queue

-Building on top of barrier-protected thread-owned buffers, [stack-queue](https://crates.io/crates/stack-queue) delivers a set of algorithms for asynchronously batching tasks in a way that allows for constant-time deferrable take-all batch collection by negotiating exclusive access over a range of tasks.
-By using a fixed-size circular buffer, writes can cycle without atomic indexing while instead using write confirmations to both synchronize and observe interlaced batch boundaries under a data-race free relaxed atomic model.
-Not only does this halve the number of atomic calls per write operation, but this also creates an asymmetrical performance profile with task ranges bounded by a single atomic operation per batch, making this ideal for use-cases in which it's desireable for task batches to grow while awaiting resources, such as for deferring batch bounding until after a database connection is available for a batched query.
+A heapless auto-batching queue featuring deferrable batching by way of negotiating exclusive access over task ranges on thread-owned circular buffers.
+As tasks continue to be enqueued until batches are bounded and doing so is constant-time and can be deferred until after a database connection has been acquired, this allows for optimal opportunitistic batching without collection overhead and delivers maximum throughput at all workload levels without superfluous timeouts.

 ## Runtime Configuration